 Where we store your personal data:

-The data that we collect from you will be stored within the European Economic Area (“EEA”) and will not be transferred outside the EEA unless we have your explicit consent to such a transfer.
+The data that we collect from you will be stored within the UK and will not be transferred outside the UK unless we have your explicit consent to such a transfer.
 In any event, your data will only be transferred to any third party mentioned in this policy if they have a code of practice in place with regard to Data Protection.
 We will take all reasonable steps to ensure your data is treated securely and in accordance with this Privacy Statement.

 How long we keep your data:

-Your personal information will form part of your membership record on our CRM system for the duration of your membership with us and for financial records purposes for 7 years after that date in secure archives, after which it will be destroyed.
+Your personal information will form part of your membership record on our CRM system for the duration of your membership with us.
+We will keep lapsed member details for 1 year after the expiry of membership and then delete your data, and for financial records purposes for 7 years after that date in secure archives, after which it will be destroyed.

 Accessing your personal information:

-We will have provided you with a login to our members’ area on our website called ‘My BII’.
+We will have provided you with a login to our members’ area on our website.
 Here you will be able to check and update your personal information, set your preferred contact details and addresses as well as contact us for any query about your membership.
 Please do not share your password with anyone so that this information remains secure.

 You have the right to access any other personal information we may hold on you that is not shown on our members’ area.
-Any access request must be made in writing to the BII, Infor House, 1 Lakeside Road, Farnborough, Hampshire, GU14 6XP.
+Any access request must be made in writing to the BII, Sentinel House, Ancells Business Park, Harvest Cresent, Fleet, Hampshire, GU51 2UZ .
 Any access request may be subject to a fee to cover our costs.

 You have the right to ask us not to process your data for marketing purposes and we will always inform you (before collecting any new data) if we intend to use your data for such purposes or share your information with any other third party.
-You can change your marketing preferences at any time by clicking here to choose which communications you receive from us, or again by writing to us at the above address.
+You can change your marketing preferences at any time by logging into your account to choose which communications you receive from us, emailing us on firstname.lastname@example.org, or again by writing to us at the above address.